Instead of putting those small branches, leaves, and grass clippings in bags by the curbside…build a hugelkultur bed.

 4) Log Hugelkultur

 Building a hugelkultur can be a great way to use debris from your homestead.
+These folks turned what was a large, dangerous tree on their property into a thriving hugelkultur bed.

 5) Row Of Hugelkultur Beds